Accounting for Government Assistance

-The objective of this research project is to explore whether there is a need to establish explicit guidance for the accounting and disclosure of government assistance that improves the content, quality and comparability of financial information and financial statements and that is responsive to the emerging issues in the changing financial and economic environment in which reporting entities operate.
-The results of this research effort will be used by the Board to decide whether to add a standards-setting project to the Board’s agenda.
+The objective of this project is develop disclosure requirements about government assistance that improves the content, quality and comparability of financial information and financial statements and that is responsive to the emerging issues in the changing financial and economic environment in which reporting entities operate.

 *Board/Other Public Meeting Dates

 The Board meeting minutes are provided for the information and convenience of constituents who want to follow the Board’s deliberations.
 All of the conclusions reported are tentative and may be changed at future Board meetings.
 Decisions become final only after a formal written ballot to issue a final standard.

 The following are links to the minutes for each meeting.

 |*January 29, 2014||Board Meeting—Agenda prioritization meeting about whether to add a project to the Board’s agenda on the accounting for government assistance.|

 |*January 15, 2014||Education Session—Additional research, outreach, and Discussion about whether to add a project to the Board’s agenda on the accounting for government assistance.|

 |November 28, 2012||Education Session—Preliminary research and findings on the accounting for government assistance|